 To continue to grow Sisters of Code community in Cambodia, and develop new talents in teaching coding skills to more girls, Sisters of Code has launched the Sisters of Code Ambassadors program.
 The training is free for everyone who is wishing to get involved and learn how to lead training programs.

-Over the next two years Sisters of Code hopes to reach as many female students as possible with a goal to double the number of female students enrolled in technology majors in Cambodia.
+Over the next two years the organization hopes to reach as many female students as possible with a goal to double the number of female students enrolled in technology majors in Cambodia.
 The organization is not only expanding the technical skills of its students, but also growing their confidence as well.

 “We hope that with the help of the amazing MIT Solve community we will be able to discover new possibilities to support our mission,” said Rodionova. “[We’re here] to provide a safe and supportive environment for female students to discover coding skills and grow their presence in the digital economy.”